CarlosPumar/React_Boilerplate/README.md

 # REACT BOILEPLATE

-This boilerplate provides a proficient react structure with a dummy ci/cd workflow.
+This boilerplate provides a proficient react structure with a ci/cd workflow.

 - Linter (airbnb rules) configured with prettier and husky
 - Dockerized with development and production stages